 Hard covered books (if the covers are removed, then acceptable to recycle)

 Curbside commingled recycling takes place on every other Thursday.
-On your recycling Thursday, place your commingled recycling at your curb by 7am.
+On your recycling Thursday, place your commingled recycling at your curb after 6 PM the Night Before.
 Commingled recycled items may be placed together in one container, no larger than 30 gallons ONLY.
 No Plastic Bags.
 See link below for further information.

 Please rinse all items of debris before placing them out for collection; the town gets financially penalized when items are recycled with residue and caps left on.